MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-G-Occupational-Health-Environmental-Control/section-1910.95.md

 (B) Subtract the NRR from the C-weighted sound level for that area.

-Appendix C to § 1910.95 - Audiometric Measuring InstrumentsThis appendix is Mandatory
+Appendix C to § 1910.95—Audiometric Measuring InstrumentsThis appendix is Mandatory

 1. In the event that pulsed-tone audiometers are used, they shall have a tone on-time of at least 200 milliseconds.